Click here to listen to a reading of this blog:

-January is Thyroid Awareness Month.
-A month dedicated to talking about thyroid disease – the conditions and symptoms, importance of diagnosis and treatment, but also the many issues we often face as thyroid patients.
+Every year, January is Thyroid Awareness Month.
+A month dedicated to talking about thyroid disease – the conditions and symptoms, importance of diagnosis and treatment, but also the many issues we face as thyroid patients.

-We have a lot of progress to make in how we are treated medically, but if the general public can understand the effects of thyroid disease just a little bit more, even that would be progress.
+We have a lot of progress to make in how those with thyroid disease are treated medically, but if the general public can understand the effects of thyroid disease just a little bit more, even that would be progress.